FusionAuth/fusionauth-localization/README.md

 * Navigate to your FusionAuth instance and [provide a locale in one of the supported manners](https://fusionauth.io/docs/v1/tech/core-concepts/localization-and-internationalization/#hosted-login-pages).

 Not all translations are up to date.
 Where there are missing messages, the default English text will be displayed.

-Please contribute any fixes or additional translations for missing messages.
+Please feel free to contribute any fixes or additional translations for missing messages as well!